jooooohannes/h2-mapping/README.md

 transport-intermediates (Ammonia, LOHC, lq.
 H2) is desired or omitted.
 The same goes for the pipeline variable which either includes or excludes the usage of pipelines in the model.
 Lastly with the help of max_pipeline_dist you can put a restriction on the maximum length of a pipeline in kilometers, given that it is used in the model.
-The results are shown in the console.
-Additionally there are two more parameters you can set in the Monte-Carlo-simulation.
+A summary of your results is shown in the console.
+Additionally The whole calculation results are stored in the ``Results'' folder.
+You will find the latest run under ``final\_df''.
+The file is organized by rows and columns.
+The rows are simply the 5970 different locations, while the columns contain all the calculation steps from solar potential, over capital expenditures to total cost of hydrogen per kilogram.

+In the Monte-Carlo-simulation there are two more parameters that you can set.

 ![parameters_mc_main](https://user-images.githubusercontent.com/101879083/167871037-cacbd515-ba82-4320-84ea-f9daa0070603.png)